hmchen47/DataScience/Notes/a16-FeatureEng.md

   + procedure
     + taking a row somewhere in the middle of the table
     + pretending the row above current one observed previously in time
-    + the row below yest to be observed
+    + the row below yet to be observed
   + example python code and results

     ```python